cshift-tech/patchprelude/README.md

-## Introducing Patch Prelude: Your Free Blueprint for Success
+# Patch Prelude: Your Vulnerability Management Blueprint for Success
+## Introduction
 In today's interconnected digital landscape, managing security vulnerabilities effectively is paramount.
 Organizations face a continuous influx of threats, and without a structured approach, vulnerabilities can multiply, leading to increased risk, compliance failures, and potential breaches.
 Effective vulnerability management is not just about finding flaws; it's about systematically addressing them from discovery to resolution, transforming potential weaknesses into fortified defenses.

 Achieving robust security requires a clear, actionable methodology for technical vulnerability management.
 It's about empowering your teams with the knowledge and processes to proactively reduce your attack surface and build resilience from within.